 Long Slit MOS Observations

-NIRSpec long slit MOS observations can be specified directly in the MOS observation APT template rather than created using the MSA Planning Tool.
-This method is primarily used for observations of extended fixed targets without an input catalog, or moving targets when MSATA is not needed or not possible.
-Pre-defined long slit MSA Configurations can be selected in the Configurations/Pointings table of the observation.
-The MSA Configuration Editor is not needed.
+NIRSpec long slit MOS observations can be specified directly in the APT MOS observation template.
+This method is primarily used for MOS observations of extended fixed targets, or moving targets for which MSATA is not needed or not possible.
+When observing with the long slit, neither the MSA Planning Tool (MPT) nor the MSA Configuration Editor is used.
+Two pre-defined long slit MSA Configurations can be selected in the Configurations/Pointings table of the observation template.
+Note that if the user does not provide an angle special requirement, STScI will assign one.

 On this page